CoderXAyush/Skin-Lesion-Prediction/README.md

 - **data/:** Directory to store the dataset (not included in the repository).
 - **models/:** Directory to save trained models.
 - **requirements.txt:** List of dependencies required to run the project.

-## Screenshots

-*Add relevant screenshots of the project, such as model performance graphs, confusion matrix, sample input images, and output results.*

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure that your code follows the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

-For any questions or suggestions, please open an issue or contact the repository owner.

----

-Replace the placeholders with your actual details and add relevant screenshots in the "Screenshots" section to make the README more engaging and informative.